activeloopai/snark-doc/README.md

 ```
 pip3 install snark
 ```
-If you're having difficulties with installation, take a look at the troubleshooting section.
+If you're having difficulties with installation, take a look at the troubleshooting section. [link text](#abcd)

 **Step 2**.
 Go to [lab.snark.ai](https://lab.snark.ai) to sign up.
 Sign in through the CLI
 ```